zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 # DSC381ProbabilityandSimulation-BasedInference

 ## Hypothesis testing
+- The null hypothesis (H0) often represents either a skeptical perspective or a claim of “no difference” to be tested.
+- The alternative hypothesis (HA) represents an alternative claim under consideration and is often represented by a range of possible values for the value of interest.

 ### 11.1 Sex discrimination case study
 |  Sex   | Promoted | Not Promoted | Total |
 |------- |--------- |------------- |------ |